danielsgriffin/SearchRights/README.md

 Ensure that bibs are in `_bibliography/references.bib`

-Note: The bibliography entries will only appear on pages where the bibliography is manually inserted.
+Note: The bibliography entries will only appear on pages where the bibliography is manually inserted: `{% bibliography --cited %}`